bryanburke/classic-coop-gaming-windows/guides/tool_zdl.md

 # Tool:ZDL

-ZDL is a simple launcher for DOOM source ports.
-It supports profiles for quickly switching between games and configurations.
+ZDL is a graphical launcher for DOOM source ports that supports profiles for quickly switching between games and configurations.

 [Website][] | [Repository][]